Coalpit Heath, South Gloucestershire

-As part of their research the artists held a free creative workshop at the local primary school for families to make their own seat in a day.
+As part of their initial research locally, Adam and Thor held a free creative workshop at Manor Park Primary School for pupils and their families to make their own seat in a day.
 This enabled them to meet local residents, gather information about the local area to inform their design, and meet those potentially interested in participating in the project as it unfolds.
 Their second workshop, held at Fired Up Ceramics in Yate, invited local residents to help the artists make the large black clay ’tiles’ that make up the seat.

-Adam and Thor have designed a circular seat to be built into the sloping central open space of the site.
-The design will use the natural contours of the ground to create a resting place.
-The seat will have a series of textured ceramic tiles fixed to a Corten steel frame.
-The shape of the artwork references the drumlins which often occur in areas where mining has historically taken place.
+The artists’ design is a circular seat built into the sloping central green space of the site.
+It uses the natural contours of the ground to create a resting place.
+The seat’s textured ceramic tiles are fixed to a Corten steel frame.
+Its shape references the drumlins which often occur in areas where mining has historically taken place.
 Following a meeting with a member of the South Gloucestershire Mines Research Group, the artists named the project Blackberry Scratch after the technique of mining coal simply by scratching away the surface; this method was used locally around Coalpit Heath.
 The artwork was unveiled to residents on 1st September 2022, and a number of residents living at Blackberry Park, who were involved in making the ceramic tiles for the work, came along to the launch.
 Some participated in the workshop before they had moved into Blackberry Park, and the launch event provided an opportunity for residents to meet some of their neighbours.

 About the artists